 You could do this, but we don’t recommend it.
 An aging furnace will experience numerous malfunctions, waste energy, work at lower capacity, and even develop safety hazards.
 You also don’t want to find yourself trapped with a completely broken furnace in the middle of winter.
 Our team can work fast to complete a furnace replacement in Ellensburg, WA so your family has heat again, but it’s much better to plan the replacement on your time, rather than the furnace’s.

 Keep a close watch on repair frequency and cost.
 The older the furnace gets, the more often it will need repairs, and the repairs are likely to be more expensive.
 You shouldn’t need to have the furnace repaired every year, and twice a year is a good reason to immediately get a new furnace.
+Early signs your heater is failing should not be ignored, especially in older systems.
 We also don’t advise paying for a repair that’s more than half the cost of getting a new furnace.

 If you start to notice uneven heating in your home, that’s an indication the furnace is losing its heating capacity.
 For a newer furnace, repairs can often fix this—but with an older furnace, it’s often a major warning that the furnace is coming closer to failing.